Reward for the Risks – Liam Gaynor keeps Rolling the Dice - Irish Boxing

 However, while his hand wasn’t raised in those bouts, his profile has gone skyward and he finally gets reward for taking risks in the form of a slot on the Chantelle Cameron v Katie Taylor 2 undercard.

-The 25-year-old will trade leather at the 3Arena on a DAZN broadcast Matchroom card on November 25.
+The 25-year-old will trade leather at the 3Arena on a DAZN broadcast Matchroom card on Saturday and couldn’t be more excited.

 “I’m absolutely delighted to be on such a huge card.
 It’s possibly the fight card of the year.
 It’s a dream come true,” he tells Irish-boxing.com.